mortenivar/Jed-modes/README.tabcomplete.txt

   variable Match_Is_Case_Insensitive = 0;

-It controls whether the letters before the editing point that are to be completed, will be matched to the possible completions in the completion file in a case insensitive manner.
-It defaults to '0'.
+When matching the letters before the editing point to the possible completion candidates, should the matching be case insensitive?
+Set to '1' to enable.

 All of these variables should first be entered globally in your ~/.jedrc with your preferred default values (or no values) and then possibly fine